kaysalawu/azure-network-terraform/2-virtual-wan/4-vwan-sec-dual-region/README.md

 }
 ```

-The `hostname` and `local-ip` fields belong to the servers running the web application - in this case `Spoke3` and `Spoke6`virtual machines.
-The `remote-ip` fields (as seen by the web servers) are the respective IP addresses in the Private Link Service NAT subnets.
+The `Hostname` and `Local-IP` fields belong to the servers running the web application - in this case `Spoke3` and `Spoke6`virtual machines.
+The `Remote-IP` fields (as seen by the web servers) are the respective IP addresses in the Private Link Service NAT subnets.

 Repeat steps 1-4 for all other virtual machines.